Visualization Activities For Elementary Students

 Build the Scene Gradually

 • Don’t rush into complex visualizations.
 Start simple, adding layers of detail over time.
-Have your students imagine a place first, then objects within it, then any people or actions.
+Have your students imagine a place first, then objects within it, and then any people or actions.

 Focus on Positive Emotions